logaretm/vee-validate/docs/src/templates/markdown/home/config.md

 - `locale:` The default language for the validation messages.
 - `dictionary:` A dictionary to be merged with the validators dictionary, check [custom messages](rules.html#custom-messages) and [localization](localization.html) sections.
 - `strict:` Fields that have no rules will fail validation unless `strict` is set to false.
-- `enableAutoClasses:`Applies automatic classes on inputs or components root elements being validated.
+- `enableAutoClasses:` Applies automatic classes on inputs or components root elements being validated.
-- `classNames:`The classes to be applied depending on the state of the input.
+- `classNames:` The classes to be applied depending on the state of the input.
+- `events`: Pipe seperated list of the default event names that will be listened for to trigger validation, if empty string is provided it will disable all listeners.